MR

 Wealthsimple Trade has no account minimums and offers a straightforward trading process.
 You must have a Trade account to buy VFV ETF through Wealthsimple Trade.
 Click here to open an account and get a massive welcome bonus.

 If you already have an account, search for VFV using the ticker symbol “VFV” and start trading.
-Then click on “BUY” and follow the prompts to complete your trade order.
+Then click “BUY” and follow the prompts to complete your trade order.

-How to Buy VFV using Questrade
+How To Buy VFV using Questrade

 Questrade is also a Canadian discount brokerage account that offers novice and experienced Canadian investors a competitive and reliable platform to trade ETFs, bonds, stocks, etc.